 Percy’s first book of poems, Sappho in Levkas, was issued in 1905 and was followed by three others: In April Once (1920), Enzio’s Kingdom (1924), and Selected Poems (1930).
 In all of his poetry, Percy’s phrasing is lyric and dramatic; his verse forms subtly musical and finely regular—truly the work of a man who dreamed of the past and feared—all too prophetically—a dark and ominous future.

-WILLIAM ALEXANDER PERCY was the author of four books of poetry, and he practiced law in Greenville until his death, one year after the publication of his autobiography.
-Awarded the Croix de Guerre with gold star for his service in… More about William Alexander Percy
+William Alexander Percy was the author of four books of poetry, and he practiced law in Greenville, Mississippi, until his death, one year after the publication of his autobiography.
+Awarded the Croix de Guerre with a gold star for his… More about William Alexander Percy

 Published by Knopf Nov 20, 2013| 400 Pages| ISBN 9780385352406